MatchuPitchu/react-setup/Readme.md

 		"browser": true,
 		"es2021": true
 	},
-	// plugins inserts plugins in this configuration file -> you can use them in "rules" below "plugins": ["react", "@typescript-eslint", "unused-imports"], // prettier should be at the end
+	// inserts plugins installed via npm and make them available in this file -> you can use them in "rules" section "plugins": ["react", "@typescript-eslint", "unused-imports", "import"],
-	// extends predefines rules
+	// extend configuration with predefined rules
 	"extends": [
 		"eslint:recommended",
 		"plugin:@typescript-eslint/recommended",